Be charmed by Akita, where beautiful nature meets exquisite culture

 As for maintenance of magewappa, you can wash it with mild dishwashing liquid.
-After rinsing it, place it upside down and leave it to dry, or blow it dry with a hair dryer.
+After rinsing it, place it upside down and leave it to dry, or blow dry with a hair dryer.
 Doing so will help extend the usage lifespan of your magewappa item.
-However, avoid using magewappa to containing food that has dark-coloured sauces, as the sauce can leave dark stains on your magewappa.
+However, avoid using magewappa for food that has dark-coloured sauces, as the sauce can stain your magewappa.
 Also, don’t put magewappa into microwave ovens or wash it with dishwashers.

 Magewappa souvenirs.
 (Image credit: KrobkruengJapan)